Omeshcoding/Omeshcoding/README.md

 -  🌱 I’m currently learning **End to End Testing using Cypress**

--  👯 I’m looking for opportunities if you have any feel free to send it through.
+-  👯 I’m looking for opportunities as a JavaScript Developer.

 -  💬 Ask me about **JavaScript**